Statistical activity code: 40412

 Managers, coaches and instructors and other employees of sports organisations by sex and county

-Sports organisations by county
+Sports organisations by type and county

 Income and expenditures of sports organisations by county

 Classification of Estonian administrative units and settlements (EHAK)

 Classification of sports

 Coaches and instructors – people who carry out trainings.
 Coaches have a coaching vocation certificate and instructors don’t.